tsoichinghin/vps-cpu-monitor/README.md

 You will find a unix executable file name monitor in dist folder.

 # Happy monitoring
-When the GUI is loaded, open Settings to upload your CSV file and start using this software.
+When the GUI is loaded, open Settings to upload your CSV file and start using this application.

 Also, fill in your sender email address and recipient email address if you want to use the notification email feature.